reddtoric/CityFinder/README.md

 ### Learning Journal

 *I really should use TypeScript
-*Although I could send queries to third party APIs straight from the frontend, I didn't because I want more practice with creating APIs.
+*Although I could send queries to third party APIs straight from the frontend, I didn't because I want to practice creating APIs.

 - `dotnet user-secrets` to store development secrets such as keys
 - Use `Microsoft.Extensions.DependencyInjection`, `... .Configurations`, and `... .Options` to access development and production keys